justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

 > The reason why most pointers are aligned to at least 4 bytes is that most pointers are pointers to objects or basic types that themselves are aligned to at least 4 bytes.
 Things that have 4 byte alignment include (for most systems): int, float, bool (yes, really), any pointer type, and any basic type their size or larger.

+TODO: explain how chars and ints are tagged then, and how to box/unbox them

 ### Thread Data Parameter

 At runtime Cyclone passes the current continuation, number of arguments, and a thread data parameter to each compiled C function.
 The continuation and arguments are used by the application code to call into its next function with a result.
 Thread data is a structure that contains all of the necessary information to perform collections, including: